-You can support your child in making decisions throughout their lives by helping them get information about a situation and understand more about the choices they could make.
-If your adult child still needs help with their choices, you can also make a clear, written supported decision-making agreement with them.
-In 2015, Texas became the first state to recognize a supported decision-making agreement as a legal document for an adult with disabilities or special health care needs.
+You can support your child in making decisions at any time in their lives by helping them get information about a situation and understand more about the choices they could make.
+If your adult child still needs or wants help with their choices, you or another trusted adult can also make a clear, written and legal supported decision-making agreement with them.

+A supported decision-making agreement is a legal document for adults with disabilities or special health care needs.
 If your adult child is going to need help in certain areas of their life, their school might start talking to you about guardianship or other legal options that you can use to support your child.
-If you are going to apply for guardianship, you will need to show a judge that you have looked at or tried these tools and that they won’t work for your child.
+Supported decision-making is another option that might fit your child’s needs instead of guardianship.

 When you support your child, you don’t make the decisions for them.
 You help them make decisions for themselves.